Co-Sync/Co-Sync/README.md

 - Co-Sync is a SCRUM app

--It's main focus is to help teams manage their projects and tasks
+- It's main focus is to help teams manage their projects and tasks

 Credits:
 - Front-End Dev: Ashley Luu